-The CHSIP is a framework developed by NASA to allow their commercial partners, such as SpaceX, to effectively use HCD principles for designing systems that apply to end-user.
+The CHSIP is a framework developed by NASA to allow its commercial partners, such as SpaceX, to effectively use HCD principles for designing systems that apply to end-user.
 Additionally, NASA’s standard titled ‘NASA Space Flight Human System Standard Volume 2: Human Factors, Habitability, and Environmental Health’ details human-centered design requirements as follows:

 Each human space flight program shall establish and execute a human-centered design process that includes the following at a minimum:

 - Function allocation between humans and systems

 - Allocation of roles and responsibilities among humans

 - Empirical testing, e.g., human-in-the-loop, testing with representative population, or model-based assessment of human-system performance